 The LA Phil Story

-More than 250 concerts are either performed or presented by the LA Phil at its two iconic venues: the Frank Gehry-designed Walt Disney Concert Hall and the Hollywood Bowl.
-These presentations represent a breadth and depth unrivaled by other orchestras or cultural institutions.
+More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall and the famed Hollywood Bowl.
+2020 marks the first year that the LA Phil will operate The Ford, continuing the historic venue’s longstanding tradition of providing access to performance experiences representative of L.A.
+County’s multifaceted communities.
+Collectively, the presentations at the LA Phil’s three iconic venues represent a breadth and depth unrivaled by other orchestras or cultural institutions.

 Since 2003, the LA Phil’s winter home has been the inimitable Walt Disney Concert Hall.
 Praise for both the design and the acoustics of Walt Disney Concert Hall has been effusive, and the building embodies the energy, imagination, and creative spirit of the city of Los Angeles and its orchestra.
 As Time magazine noted, “With its curvaceous exterior and acoustically adroit interior, Gehry’s building bestowed on the city an important architectural landmark and proved that L.A. residents actually do go to the symphony,” while The Washington Post stated, “At last this orchestra has a hall worthy of its stature.”

 Since its official opening in 1922, the Hollywood Bowl has been the summer home of the Los Angeles Philharmonic.
 One of the largest natural amphitheaters in the world, with a seating capacity of nearly 18,000, the Hollywood Bowl plays host to the finest artists from all genres of music.
 The Hollywood Bowl has been named Best Major Outdoor Concert Venue 14 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
 For millions of music lovers across Southern California, the Hollywood Bowl is synonymous with summer.

-The orchestra also undertakes tours, both domestically and internationally, including regular visits with partners in New York, Paris, and Tokyo, among others.
-The orchestra’s very first tour was in 1921, and the Philharmonic has made annual tours since the 1969/70 season.
-This season, the LA Phil will complete an international tour with performances in Mexico City, London, Boston, and New York City.
-The Philharmonic has been an International Associate at London’s Barbican Centre since 2009 and becomes the Centre’s International Orchestral Partner in fall 2019.
+The Los Angeles Philharmonic also undertakes tours, both domestically and internationally, including regular visits with partners in New York, London, Paris and Tokyo, among others.
+The orchestra’s first tour was in 1921, and the Philharmonic has made annual tours since the 1969/70 season.
+In 2020/21, the LA Phil opens the season at New York’s Carnegie Hall and returns to London’s Barbican Centre, where the orchestra is the Centre’s International Orchestral Partner.